-Home Affairs has aided itself in administering the applications of many people wishing to immigrate to South Africa, registering these professional immigration practitioners, who are given power of attorney by prospective clients to prepare, submit and monitor their permit applications.
-In other words, the Department of Home Affairs prefers people to submit proper applications, and one way of ensuring this is to have immigration service consultants and companies to assist immigrants.
+In order to aid itself in administering the applications of many people wishing to immigrate to South Africa, the department previously allowed for the registering of professional immigration practitioners, who were given power of attorney by prospective clients to prepare, submit and monitor their visa applications.
+In other words, the Department of Home Affairs preferred people to submit proper applications, and one way of ensuring this was to have immigration service consultants and companies to assist immigrants.

-If you are going to use an immigration services company to apply for your immigration permit, choose carefully and make sure they have registered immigration practitioners on board.
-You may ask to see a copy of the certificate issued by Home Affairs.
-Contact ImmigrationSouthAfrica.org if you are unsure – use the Email form or send us a query to firstname.lastname@example.org.
+If you are going to use an immigration services company to apply for your immigration visa, choose carefully and make sure they have all of the following:

 (1) South African